hackutd/hackutd-tech-guide/dayof/Guided Project/Frontend/routing.md

 ### What is Routing?

-Imagine a website as a house with many rooms, and each room represents a different page. **Routing** is like creating paths or doors to access each room.
-By using routing in React, we can set up these paths so that when someone visits a specific URL, they see the content we want to show for that page.
+Imagine a website as a house with many rooms, and each room represents a different page. **Routing** is like **creating paths** or doors to access each room.
+By using routing in React, we can set up these paths so that when someone visits a specific **URL**, they see the content we want to show for that page.

 Here’s some [documentation](https://www.w3schools.com/react/react_router.asp) for those that are interested.